Brad Woods Digital Garden

 method;

 I agree with Execute Program.
-I don't believe the benefits of enums outweigh the complication they add to the TypeScript complier model & the possibility of difficult bugs hidden in build steps.
+I don't believe the benefits of enums outweigh the complication they add to the TypeScript complier model and the possibility of difficult bugs hidden in build steps.